payne-j/telly/README.md

 # telly

-**Description**: Telly is an online marketplace that connects people who want to rent out accommodations with pop-culture status in regards to some of the world's most popular music.
+**Description**: Telly is an online marketplace that connects people who want to rent out accommodations with musical pop-culture status.

 Other things to include: